U.S. Congress struggles as partisanship stymies new coronavirus bill

 "It's time for the Republicans to quit the political posturing by proposing bills they know will not pass either chamber and get serious and work with us," House of Representatives Speaker Nancy Pelosi and Senate Democratic leader Chuck Schumer said in a joint statement.
-The standoff began last week with a skirmish on the Senate floor, where Republicans failed to pass a narrower measure to provide a fresh $250 billion to small businesses over Democratic opposition.
+The standoff over the next coronavirus bill began last week with a skirmish on the Senate floor, where Republicans failed to pass a narrower measure to provide a fresh $250 billion to small businesses over Democratic opposition.

 The $250 billion in small-business loans would be in addition to $349 billion allocated by Congress in a $2.3 trillion measure passed last month following an earlier partisan standoff.
 With Congress on recess and much of the country shut down, congressional leaders have tried to avoid calling members back to Washington.
 That has limited the options for moving legislation to unanimous consent and other parliamentary methods that require only a limited number of lawmakers to be present.

+The House will remain on recess through May 4, the chamber's leaders said on Monday.
+Earlier it had been due to reconvene on April 20.
+The Senate is still scheduled to return next week, although many lawmakers expect that to change.
 "I'll tell you, I have no interest in going back now.
 How do you get there?
 Train?
 Plane?"
 Representative Nita Lowey, the 82-year-old Democratic chairwoman of the House Appropriations Committee, told the government cable television channel C-SPAN.
-"People across the country are not going to take the chance," she added.

 The Democrats' latest push for broader legislation cited Republican President Donald Trump's hopes of starting to reopen the U.S. economy on May 1, by underscoring the need for additional national coronavirus testing.
 "We all desire an end to the shutdown orders so we can get Americans back to work and back to normal.
-However, there is still not enough testing available to realistically allow that to happen," Pelosi and Schumer said.
-"It cannot wait."
+However, there is still not enough testing available to really allow that to happen," Pelosi and Schumer said.

 The United States has recorded more fatalities from COVID-19 than any other country, more than 22,200 as of Monday, according to a Reuters tally.